 Experience and background

-Over the years, I have taught and mentored hundreds of students and designed curricula at top universities in Norway and Hong Kong.
-In 2016, I was a Fulbright Scholar at UC Berkeley and The University of Washington, Seattle, where I was a guest lecturer.
+Over the years, I have designed a range of workshops and events, and also been a guest lecturer or a speaker at conferences in Hong Kong, the UK, the US, Romania and Norway.
+In 2016, I was a Fulbright Scholar at UC Berkeley and The University of Washington, Seattle.

 One-on-one career coaching